LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 They do not take into account damage from effects and, if bonuses are not known, guesses are based on averages for the item kind in question.
-The displayed figures are rounded, but the game internally keeps track of minute fractions of HP.
+The displayed figures are rounded, but the game internally keeps track of minute fractions of HP in all calculcations.

-The stress of combat drains Calm, gradually limiting viewing radius and, if Calm reaches zero and the actor is sufficiently impressed by his foes, making him defect and surrender to their domination.
+The stress of combat drains Calm, gradually limiting viewing radius and, if Calm reaches zero and the actor is sufficiently impressed by his foes, making him defect and surrender unto their domination.
 Whenever the monster's or hero's hit points reach zero, the combatant is incapacitated and promptly dies.
 When the last hero dies or is dominated, the scenario ends in defeat.